-BIAS: Mitigating Diversity Biases in the Labor Market
+BIAS: Mitigating Diversity Biases in the Labour Market

-The project will investigate the use of Artificial Intelligence in the labor market, and how biases in hiring and promoting processes based on personal characteristics are potentially reproduced with AI-based systems.
+The project will investigate the use of Artificial Intelligence in the labour market, and how biases in hiring and promoting processes based on personal characteristics are potentially reproduced with AI-based systems.

 - 2022 - 2025

 - Eduard Fosch Villaronga

 - European Union's Horizon Europe programme, grant agreement No. 101070468

 The BIAS project investigates the use of Artificial Intelligence in the labour market.
 In particular, the project explores how AI-based systems potentially reproduce biases in hiring and promoting processes based on personal characteristics.
 In an employment context, this can, for example, involve analysing text created by an employee or recruitment candidate to assist management in deciding to invite a candidate for an interview, to training and employee engagement, or to monitor for infractions that could lead to disciplinary proceedings.

 We identify and mitigate biases in applications used in a Human Resources Management (HRM) context at the Horizon Europe BIAS project.
 In particular, the project:

 - Develops the Debiaser, a proof-of-concept for innovative technology based on Natural Language Processing and Case-Based Reasoning for an HR recruitment use case.
 The system will contain two modules: one for bias detection and another for bias mitigation.

 - Conducts extensive ethnographic fieldwork concerning the lived experiences of employees, Human Resource Managers, and technology developers and channels them toward improving these algorithms.